Rough bi-Heyting algebra and its applications on Rough bi-intuitionistic logic: Introduction

-This paper is organized into the following sections.
-Preliminary definitions of a Rough semiring $(T,\Delta,\nabla)$ and bi-Heyting algebra are provided in Section 2.
-The existence of Rough bi-Heyting algebra on a Rough semiring $(T,\Delta,\nabla)$ is established in Section 3.
-Imposing the logical notions of bi-intuitionistic logic on Rough bi-Heyting algebra is discussed in Section 4.
-This paper's conclusion and future work are presented in Section 5.
+This paper unfolds into distinct sections.
+Preliminary definitions of rough semiring $(T,\Delta,\nabla)$ are provided in Section 2.
+The existence of rough bi-Heyting algebra on a rough semiring $(T,\Delta,\nabla)$ is demonstrated in Section 3.
+Establishing the semantics of rough H-B logic with rough bi-Heyting algebraic operators is discussed in Section 4.
+The paper's conclusion and the outline of future work are presented in Section 5.